-Of the total unrecognized tax benefits at October 2, 2009, \$6.5 million would impact the effective tax rate, if recognized.
-There are no positions which we anticipate could change within the next twelve months.
+Our gross unrecognized tax benefits totaled \$19.9 million and \$8.9 million as of October 1, 2010 and October 2, 2009, respectively.
+Of the total unrecognized tax benefits at October 1, 2010, \$11.4 million would lower the effective tax rate, if recognized.
+The remaining unrecognized tax benefits would not impact the effective tax rate, if recognized, due to our valuation allowance and certain positions which were required to be capitalized.
+There are no positions which we anticipate could change materially within the next twelve months.